Pittsburgh Pirates minor league players: Edward Florentino

-Matt Fraizer
+Murf Gray

-Matthew Teran Fraizer (born January 12, 1998) is an American professional baseball outfielder in the Pittsburgh Pirates organization.
+Triston Allen Gray (born December 30, 2003) is an American professional baseball third baseman in the Pittsburgh Pirates organization.

-Fraizer attended Clovis North High School in Clovis, California.
-He was drafted by the Oakland Athletics in the 38th round of the 2016 Major League Baseball Draft but did not sign and played college baseball at the University of Arizona.
-In 2018, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
-He was selected by the Pittsburgh Pirates in the third round of the 2019 MLB draft and signed.
+Gray attended Madera South High School in Madera, California and played college baseball for the Fresno State Bulldogs.
+In 2024, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+He was selected by the Pittsburgh Pirates in the second round of the 2025 Major League Baseball draft.